HBZZ168/TriCLFF/tutorial.md

 import warnings
 warnings.filterwarnings("ignore")
 ```
 - After model training, the embeddings of multi-modal data (xg, xg1, xi) are extracted and fused.
-The obtained embedding are saved as three.npy files for subsequent spatial clustering analysis and visualization.
-You can load the saved multi-modal feature embeddings (xg, xg1, xi) and then perform a weighted summation of the embeddings to obtain a final embedding z and it is used as input of the get_predicted_results function for spatial clustering.
-In our experiment, we use mclust tool for spaital clustering and save the predicted clustering labels as CSV files.
+The obtained embeddings are saved as three .npy files for subsequent spatial clustering analysis and visualization.
+You can load the saved multi-modal feature embeddings (xg, xg1, xi) and then perform a weighted summation of the embeddings to obtain a final embedding z and which is used as input to the get_predicted_results function for spatial clustering.
+In our experiment, we use the mclust tool for spatial clustering and save the predicted clustering labels as CSV files.
 This step enables the model to integrate complementary information from multiple modalities for improved spatial domain identification.
-For quantitative assessment, we use well-known ARI metric to evaulate the performance.
+For quantitative assessment, we use the well-known ARI metric to evaluate the performance.
 ```python
 xg = np.load(f'embeddings/{args.name}_xg.npy')
 xg1 = np.load(f'embeddings/{args.name}_xg1.npy')